 In most cases, this error message is a problem that can be resolved in under 15 minutes.
-If you’re unsure about how to fix it or you are uncomfortable with the methods covered in this post, it’s probably better to contact your hosting company or turn to a WordPress support service.
+If you’re unsure how to fix it or are uncomfortable with the methods covered in this post, it’s probably better to contact your hosting company or contact a WordPress support service.
 The last thing you want to do is cause more damage to your database.

-In almost all cases, even with shared hosting, you’ll find that customer support is more than happy to help you resolve this error.
+Even with shared hosting, you’ll find that customer support is happy to help you resolve this error in almost all cases.
 If not, it might be time to look for a different hosting company.

 Another common problem with WordPress is “internal server error” and here is how you ca fix it.